Namedqianli/Parking-Lots-Management-Sysytem/README.md

 # Parking-Lots-Management-Sysytem
-The Emb’s curriculum design
+The Emb’s curriculum design.

-这是嵌入式系统的课程设计
+It use stm32 to read RFID CARD and control the door.
-停车场管理系统
+Tht manager software develop by QT(C++).